Safety on school transport

-- swear or make inappropriate remarks, including those that are personal, sexual, racist or which could be judged to be inappropriate in any way
+- swear or make remarks which could be judged to be inappropriate in any way, including those that are personal, sexual, or racist

 - smoke (including the use of e/vapour devices), or allow any other person to smoke in the vehicle at any time, or outside the vehicle whilst loading/unloading passengers

-- consume any alcohol before or during contracted journeys, or at any time beforehand on the same day, including drinking without exceeding the legal alcohol limit for driving.
-It should be noted that alcohol from drinking the day before can remain in the bloodstream for up to 24 hours, and that any alcohol can affect concentration, reaction times and judgement
+- drink alcohol during contracted journeys, or at any time beforehand on the same day (even if they stay below the legal alcohol limit for driving).
+They must also take into account that alcohol from drinking the day before can remain in the bloodstream for up to 24 hours, and any alcohol can affect concentration, reaction times and judgement

 - drive whilst under the influence of any substances or medication that could affect driving ability, including prescription drugs when advised it is not safe to do so by the GP